-6.3 Analysis
+6.3.
+Analysis

-The analysis component determines the actions to be taken from a failure in order to achieve the overall goal.
+The analysis component determines the actions to be taken from a failure in order to make an attempt to still achieve the overall goal.
 It carries out the following steps:

-- analysis of context constraint violation: an initial configuration can indicate whether violations of constraints are acceptable, - a short planning cycle is necessary if violations are not acceptable: the analysis component detects previously generated plans (using the plan index) that can be tried as a remedy. - a full planning cycle is necessary if violations are not acceptable and previously generated plans are not suitable (or not available): an invocation of the planner with the original goal is necessary.
+- an analysis of context constraint violations: an initial configuration can indicate whether violations of constraints are acceptable, - a short planning cycle is necessary if violations are not acceptable: the analysis component detects previously generated plans (using the plan index) that can be tried as a remedy. - a full planning cycle is necessary if violations are not acceptable and previously generated plans are not suitable (or not available): an invocation of the planner with the original goal is necessary.

-Clearly crucial here is the decision whether a a time-consuming replanning (and possible service discovery) is necessary or whether an existing alternative plan can be used.
+Clearly crucial here is the decision whether a time-consuming replanning (and possible service discovery) is necessary or whether an existing alternative plan can be used.
 This decision is context- and state-dependent.
-We annotate the indexed plan repository as follows: successful plan completion rate (probability of successful execution), fault type and associated context category, fault-generating plan/process elements.
-The plan annotation actually allows sets of fault type / process elements as a plan execution can cause different faults.
+We annotate the indexed plan repository as follows:

+- successful plan completion rate (probability of successful execution), - fault type and associated context category, - fault-generating plan/process elements.

+The plan annotation actually allows sets of fault types and process elements as a plan executions that can cause different faults.

 By distinguishing short- and full-cycle replanning, we achieve an improvement of planning performance; repeated generation of unsuccessful plans is avoided.
-The plan repository is updated (annotated unsuccessful ones) In the future, we aim to improve the annotation and analysis of unsuccessful plans.
+The plan repository is updated (through the annotation of unsuccessful ones) In the future, we aim to improve the annotation and analysis of unsuccessful plans.
 We plan to implement a learning technique that reliably allows to determine plans with a high degree of success from a plan repository.
 Clustering of faults/context categories and fault-causing elements is at the core of this endeavour.
 Our observation so far is that the success probability depends on the context category.

-6.4 Implementation
+6.4.
+Implementation